-Google Suite · Cloudflare for Teams documentation
+Google Workspace

 A success page will then load from Cloudflare Access.

-You can now return to the list of identity providers in the Authentication page of the Cloudflare for Teams dashboard.
-Select Google Suite and click Test.
+You can now return to the list of identity providers in the Authentication page of the Cloudflare Zero Trust dashboard.
+Select Google Workspace and click Test.

 Your user identity and group membership should return.